Tuesday, May 11, 2021

 Ugah!"

-The rock underneath his left foot broke and he lurched downwards, though still gripping the edge, it was a sort of slow fall that gave him enough time to mentally prepare himself.
-Instead of attempting to hang on, he instead allowed himself to slowly slide the rest of his body off that was above the ledge to slow the fall as much as possible and brace his legs for the impact.
-However, the ground was slanted so when his legs fell eight feet or so after his hands lost their grip from the edge.
-He lost his balance and began to tumble.
+The rock underneath Sairek's left foot broke and he lurched downwards, though still gripping the edge, it was a sort of slow fall that gave him enough time to mentally prepare himself.
+Instead of attempting to hang on, Sairek instead braced himself as much as he could and ultimately allowed himself to slowly slide the rest of his body off that was above the ledge to slow the fall as much as possible and brace his legs for the impact.
+It wasn't much, but it was slower than simply free falling.

-Tumbling down a mountain at night when visibility was low was extremely dangerous, and Sairek knew this, however, as much as he tried to stop his momentum, he could only slow it down a little, until he eventually crashed his side into a rock.
+Tumbling down a mountain at night when visibility was low was extremely dangerous, and Sairek knew this, however, as much as he tried to stop his momentum, he could only slow it down a little, until he eventually crashed his side into a a protruding boulder, causing him to let out a quick bark in pain.
 He was about to rebound off of it and keep going, but he managed to throw his hands out in desperation onto some dried branches around the rock, though his hands slipped from them—or he pulled them out from where they were rooted, he wasn’t sure which—it served enough to halt his momentum and he slid only a little further down on his back before coming to a rest.

 “Sweet Lands, are you okay!?”
 Nayleen shrieked.

-“Ugh… I’m fine…” He grumbled.
-His left shoulder ached a little from slamming into the rock, but well, that’s what the clothes he wore were for.
-He glanced back up the cliff he’d just plummeted from.
+“Ugh… I-I’m fine…” he grumbled.
+His left shoulder ached a little from slamming into the rock, but... well, that’s what the clothes he wore were for.
+He glanced back up the cliff he’d just plummeted from, his stomach doing a small flip-flop.
+How he managed to only bruise himself a little from such a nasty fall was a miracle.
 “Well, uh… it’s your turn…!”
-He called up to Cyial.
+He called up to Cyial, trying to nonchalantly dust snow off of his clothes.

-Cyial’s worried look turned into a dull one.
-“Hopefully I can get down a little more gracefully than you...”
-He barely heard the demon speak as he reached over, grabbing Sairek’s staff and wrapping his tail around it tightly.
+"Yeah, sure.
+Whatever you say, Sairek." the Prince barely heard the demon shoot back as he reached over, grabbing Sairek’s staff and wrapping his tail around it tightly.
 Slowly, he inched himself over the edge and began working his way down.
 Sairek pushed himself back up onto his feet and stepped back up the incline to stand beside Nayleen.

-After a minute though, Cyial paused, his breathing had started to become labored all of a sudden, more than he had been doing usually.
+Sairek glanced back to Cyial, realizing he was taking a while.
+His boyfriend was a little less than half way down.
+Cyial had paused, his breathing had started to become labored all of a sudden, more than he had been doing lately.
 Sairek’s expression changed into concern. “...C-Cyial?
-Cyial, are you alright?”
+Cyial, are you alright?!”
+He called up to him, stepping away from Nayleen and already moving forward with a protective instinct..

-The demon didn’t respond for a moment, blinking, as if confused where he was or just remembering what he was doing, then his expression shifted from confusion to realization over his face.
-He slowly turned to look down at the remaining distance, and at Sairek and Nayleen.
-“I’m… I’m passing… out… I’m about to pass out...”
-He barely managed to say, his words almost panicked, but came out strangely calm.
-“I can’t hold on…”
+The demon didn’t respond for a moment, blinking, as if confused where he was or just remembering what he was doing, then his expression shifted from confusion to horrific realization over his face.
+He slowly turned to look down at the remaining distance, and at Sairek and Nayleen behind his left arm.
+“M-My body, is...
+I-I’m… I’m passing… out… I’m about to pass out...”
+Cyial barely managed to say, his words almost panicked, but came out strangely calm at the same time.
+“I can’t hold on…I, I... getting faint...
+S-Sairek...”

-Sairek immediately pushed the rest of the distance to meet up with Cyial as the demon’s grip began to slip from loosening the grip he had on the cliff and began to fall, Sairek rushed up faster and held his arms out just in time to catch Cyial as he fell, though the boy only fell about five feet or so, Sairek still staggered and fell to the ground softly with a grunt, but saving Cyial from tumbling down even worse than he had.
-Cyial’s grip on the staff with his tail loosened and went completely slack as the other boy fainted.
-The staff began to roll down the hill, though Nayleen staggered herself as quick as she could over to crouch down and intercept it and catch it in her hands.
+Sairek immediately pushed his tired body the rest of the distance to meet up with Cyial as the incubus boy began to loosen the grip he had on the cliff and he soon began to fall backwards limply.
+Sairek rushed up faster and held his arms out just in time to catch Cyial as he fell, though the boy only fell about seven feet or so, Sairek still staggered and collapsed to the ground heavily with a grunt with the incubus in his arms, but ultimately he saved Cyial from tumbling down even worse than he had himself.
+Cyial’s grip on the staff with his tail loosened and went completely slack as he fainted.
+The staff began to roll down the hillside, though Nayleen staggered herself as quick as she could with Varhi still strapped on her back over to intercept it and catch it under her foot.

 “Nayleen—What happened to him…?!”
-Sairek demanded her, pushing himself up while still holding Cyial in his arms.
+Sairek demanded her, pushing himself up while still holding Cyial closely within his arms.

 “I think he’s just exhausted—we all are.
 Cyial has stayed up for the past two days keeping watch for us in Karvadean earlier, too.
-We’re pushed to our limit, Sairek… even I’m feeling a bit faint…” Nayleen huffed.
+We’re pushed to our limit, Sairek… even I’m feeling a bit faint now if I'm being honest…” Nayleen huffed.
 “We need to get out of here.
-If we all start passing out here, we’re done for.”
+If we all start passing out here, we’re done for.
+We need to get to that boat already...”

 Sairek clenched his teeth.
 His dearest friends were literally collapsing all around him and they were the ones who had followed him here because they cared about him.
-Sairek shifted Cyial’s position and the demon was lucid enough to help out as best as he could, maneuvering himself onto Sairek’s back just like he had for Varhi, though Cyial was smaller, lighter and capable of holding onto Sairek more than Varhi could.
-“Well, we’re still up.
+Sairek shifted Cyial’s position and the demon was lucid enough to help out as best as he could, helping adjust and maneuver himself onto Sairek’s back just like he had for Varhi, though Cyial was smaller, lighter and capable of holding onto Sairek more than Varhi could.
+“Well, we’re still up Nayleen.
 What’s our move?”
 Sairek asked Nayleen.

 “The plan hasn’t changed.
 It’s still our best bet.
-Besides, the longer we stay in Masirean, the more trouble we’re in.
+Besides, you're right; the longer we stay in Masirean, the more trouble we’re in.
 If anyone spots us camping in the middle of nowhere, we’re screwed.
-Don’t forget we’re still trespassing and you’re technically committing a war crime.”
+Don’t forget we’re still trespassing with the thinnest of excuses.”

 “As if I could forget that…” Sairek grumbled, then he happened to glance up and his face fell.
 “Oh, just great…”